 Activity #2 – Prefixes – Online Practice

 Websites such as Scholastic, BBC, Hartcourt School, and Houghton Mifflin offer free online games for students to practice skills.
-This webpage contains links to several online games which practice prefixes, suffixes, and/or root words.
+This webpage contains links to several online games that practice prefixes, suffixes, and/or root words.

 Activity #3 – Interactive Anchor Charts

 - Using large flip chart paper, draw three to four vertical lines to form columns.

 - Next, label each column with one prefix.

 - On sticky notes, write base or root words that form real words when added to one of the prefixes listed on top of the anchor chart.
 Note: When completing this activity for the first time, using base words that only form one real word works best.
 For example, turn only forms a real word when the prefix re- is added.
 Nonturn, unturn, and disturn are not real words.